- Oops!Something went wrong.Please try again later.

 “Has anyone seen this video?”
 Bell asks, floating through poses as she talks.
 “They hired two dancers to act it out and they fell in real love.”
 We oooh and ahh, as much for the story as for the moment woven by her telling it.

 Later, a Dear Evan Hansen song comes on.
 “Did anyone see it?
 Did you die?” she asks.
 “I’ve been dead for a while.”
-Bell loves musical theater, something Eleanor would performatively barf at upon learning and Veronica is way too hard-boiled for.
+Bell loves musical theatre, something Eleanor would performatively barf at upon learning and Veronica is way too hard-boiled for.
 She wanted to do Waitress on Broadway but had to pass because she’d have to uproot her kids, who are in school, she tells us.
-Snooping on her Instagram prior to our meeting, I noticed she’d sparked up a friendship with the current reigning king of musical theater, Lin-Manuel Miranda.
+Snooping on her Instagram prior to our meeting, I noticed she’d sparked up a friendship with the current reigning king of musical theatre, Lin-Manuel Miranda.
 They saw each other through a glass window at Comic Con, stared in mutual adoration for a while, and then, she says, “He came over and I just squeezed him and told him how much I loved him.
 Because I personally just think he should be in charge of Earth.”
 Two days later, he showed up at Bell’s birthday party with her Good Place castmate D’Arcy Carden, who’d asked if he’d consider coming to surprise her.
 “It’s just exciting to meet someone you think is a human light bulb and putting such good out into the world,” Bell says.
 Now he’s sending her books about Sondheim.

 Ben Platt was also at her birthday party, a “gift” from Shepard after Bell asked to be surrounded by people she loved on that day.
 “My husband had just cold contacted him and said, ‘My wife’s birthday is this weekend; would you mind coming to a stranger’s birthday party?’” she tells me.
-“I’m realizing how much more I’m valuing experiences over anything else.”
-Musical theater, with its unjaded, of-the-moment immersive quality, is a part of that.
-“I feel like I was built with a lot of emotions, and I don’t really have a lot of places to put them, so they come out in musical theater.
+“I’m realising how much more I’m valuing experiences over anything else.”
+Musical theatre, with its unjaded, of-the-moment immersive quality, is a part of that.
+“I feel like I was built with a lot of emotions, and I don’t really have a lot of places to put them, so they come out in musical theatre.
 It’s always been a safe space for me.
 And it’s okay if it doesn’t work out, if you try to feel something and then it becomes instantly corny and you just laugh at it … I also just love storytelling, I love doing it, I love listening to it.”

 By the end of the shoot, we’ve shaved at least two hours off the day’s schedule, and Bell’s pulling on her street clothes — cutoffs, white T-shirt, plaid blazer, and white sneakers — to head to her next appointment, where she’ll taste-test an array of spicy wings for the YouTube series Hot Ones.
 (They’re vegan; Bell is a longtime vegetarian who considers herself the person most likely to order the “California salad” off a menu.)
 After the wings, the evening might include tucking her daughters into bed and perhaps some down time with Shepard, but who knows what else: belting out a musical number; cleaning up a plant spill; throwing out a well-placed f-bomb?
 Maybe all of the above.
 The options are endless when you’re Kristen Bell.